 We commission and produce practice-focussed research that draws insights from our programmes for the benefit of the social work system.
 Academics working for Frontline are also engaged in teaching and research at the forefront of social work practice.
-They have a wide range of expertise which includes reflexive practice, emotional resilience and motivational interviewing through to systemic practice, developmental trauma, and leadership in social work, to name just a few.
+They have a wide range of expertise which includes reflexive practice, emotional resilience and motivational interviewing through to systemic practice, developmental trauma, and leadership in social work.

 On this page you will also find independent research and evaluations which have been used to evidence our impact and support the development of our programmes.

 The Centre for Children and Family Research (CCFR) at Loughborough University conducted an independent evaluation of Firstline, a leadership development programme for first-line managers working in children and families social work.

 The evaluation reported that those on the programme, known as Firstline Leaders, have given “overwhelmingly positive” feedback, with the majority considering it as “the best training and professional development that they had received as managers and leaders.”

 Frontline pilot: independent evaluation

 An independent evaluation of the Frontline pilot was conducted by Cardiff University and published in March 2016.

 The evaluation compared the practice skills of Frontline participants with those qualifying into social work through other routes.
 It found that Frontline participants were rated higher than students on mainstream programmes on every one of the ten assessment criteria.